meeshkan/properties-driven-development-tutorial/ARTICLE.md

 'two'
 ```

-We also expect keys are always sorted irrespective of the insertion order.
-Continuing on above:
+We also expect that keys are always sorted irrespective of the insertion order.
+Continuing on the previous example:

 ```python
 >>> # Keys are sorted